expresspigeon/blog/src/content/kb/editor/adding-buttons.md

 When you set the content type as Button, the "Create button" window will open.
 You can label your button here and set a link as a Call-To-Action.

+> If you'd like for your button to send an email use "mailto:" followed immediately by the email you want to send to.

 As an alternative, you can select one of the pre-defined links:

 * Unsubscribe (will unsubscribe the contact from the account)